 Hachi is one of the most revolutionary ways to get connections with entrepreneurs, marketers, developers, co-founders and partners today.
 It bridges the distance between your social media accounts and has all your connections in one portal.
 You can search the platform for any type of professional you want to link to and get in touch with them in a minute.
 When you search for a developer on the platform, for example, what happens is that you get several results and whichever name you choose depending on your location and their location, the Hachi tool analyzes your social media connections and theirs as well.
 It will come up with someone you know that knows someone who knows the developer you are interested in.
 Hachi searches your social media accounts including Facebook, Twitter, LinkedIn and Google Plus to find someone whom you and the partner you are interested in know in common.
 That common person between both of you will then be contacted to connect both of you.
 A very solid way of making sure you know who you know and how, in order to make a solid interaction when you meet them.
 Definitey good enough to find your co-founder.

 Meetup allows you to create a local group or find one that already exists in your location where you can meet with other business marketers, product managers, developers, engineers, designers, etc to work on ideas that you passionate about.
 It is most preferred for a local meetup and you will be surprised how many people want to get involved in building your idea or making the ideal team for your startup.
 Go join the meetup groups today and in one of those you might just meet the ideal co-founder close to you.

 Have I forgotten any other website that is a great resource for finding co-founders for startups?
 Have anything to add onto this article?
-Let me know in the comments section below.
+Let me know by chatting with us on Twitter @thepressfarm.